 Clearing the Hurdle

 2011 was a tough year for all fans, fantasy players, the entire fantasy industry and all those associated with the NFL in general.
 The NFL lockout continued to drag on through the summer and threatened to cancel the entire NFL season.
 When the lockout was finally lifted at the end of July, with only weeks left in the pre-season, the FFPC pressed on and the high stakes fantasy football community was only too eager to respond.
 The FFPC doubled its Main Event grand prize to $200,000, and the Footballguys Players Championship’s top award was raised to $125,000 as well.
 When the smoke cleared, the 2011 FFPC Main Event numbered 720 teams registered and the Footballguys Players Championship stood at an amazing 2,964 teams.

 Leading the Way

-2012 became yet another banner season for the FFPC as the fantasy players continued to show their support.
-The FFPC Main Event broke all high stakes records and finished with 972 teams.
-The Footballguys Players Championship had an astounding 4,080 teams participating.
-In addition, more than 150 individual FFPC leagues were formed with entry fees as high as $10,000.
-More than 6,000 active fantasy players participated in some form with the FFPC and more than $3,000,000 in prizes were awarded.
+2012 became yet another banner season for the FFPC but 2013 broke all previous participation records as the fantasy players continued to show their support.
+The 2013 FFPC Main Event broke all high stakes records and finished with 1200 teams.
+The Footballguys Players Championship had an astounding 5,808 teams participating.
+In addition, more than 200 individual FFPC leagues were formed with entry fees as high as $10,000.
+More than 6,000 active fantasy players participated in some form with the FFPC and more than $5,000,000 in prizes were awarded in 2013 alone.

 The basic principles on which Alex and Dave founded the FFPC have never waned: Give the fantasy players the best product possible, treat them like kings and always keep your promises.
 This is what has helped make the FFPC the home of high stakes fantasy football and it's what players can expect from the FFPC in the coming years as our hobby continues to grow and thrive.